 Study author Kai-Jen Tien, MD, of Chi Mei Medical Center in Tainan, Taiwan, noted that the deprivation of oxygen caused by sleep apnea “can harm many of the body’s systems, including the skeletal system.”1

 There’s no doubt that lack of oxygen harms your bones.
-This topic is addressed in great detail in the Save Our Bones Program.
+This topic is addressed in great detail in the Osteoporosis Reversal Program.
 In a nutshell, an oxygen-rich environment is essential for building a strong skeleton, because it alkalizes the body.
 Deep breathing increases systemic alkalinity and promotes a bone-friendly environment where healthy remodeling and building can take place.